se-edu/learningresources/contents/ai/ml.md

 Standard error is used to estimate the standard deviation of a sampling distribution, and is calculated with statistical analysis.
 This shows if the performance difference of a model is statistically significant as compared to another, helping us determine the better model.

 #### Training Set
 The remaining data forms the training set.
 Data in the training set is used for training the model.

 Practitioners may also choose to create a sample set out of the training set, with a much smaller amount of data.
 They then train their models on the sample set rather than training set during this prototyping phase.
 This allows for quicker testing and refinement iterations.
 Training on the entire training set occurs only after they discover a set of parameters they feel confident with.

-A good article on test and validation sets can be found [here](http://www.fast.ai/2017/11/13/validation-sets/).

 ### Model Training, Evaluation & Data Analysis
 Models are evaluated on the validation set after training.